Articles in this section

 Introduction

-Handheld barcode scanners revolutionized warehouse picking and packing.
-The technology is a lifesaver that reduces errors, allows for better quality assurance, and saves time.
+Handheld barcode scanners revolutionized warehouse picking and packing — reducing errors, improving quality assurance, and saving time.

-However, there is still always a lag between picking up the scanner, scanning the barcode, and then placing the scanner down to continue working, especially in the critical packing phase of an order.
-Maybe it’s one or two seconds, but shave those few seconds off every order you pack, and you’ve accumulated a lot of time.
+However, there is still a lag between picking up the scanner, scanning the barcode, and putting it back down, especially during the critical packing phase.
+Even one or two seconds per order adds up significantly across your entire operation.

-The answer was found in the gaming community.
-Xbox® released an adaptive game controller meant for gamers with limited mobility and less-than-fine motor skills.
-We discovered that this type of device could work for packing stations at ShipHero.
-When combined with a Logitech® button kit and some open-source software, a solution was born.
+The solution came from the gaming community.
+Xbox® released an adaptive game controller designed for gamers with limited mobility, and we discovered it could be repurposed for packing stations at ShipHero.
+Combined with a Logitech® button kit and open-source software, the result is a faster, more ergonomic packing workflow.

-If you’re a current ShipHero WMS client, you too can adapt your packer stations to use game controller buttons.
+If you're a current ShipHero WMS client, you can adapt your packing stations to use game controller buttons by following the steps below.

 Setting Up an Adaptive Packing Station